-- • Momentary contact with no warning (default) Press the egress button momentarily for silent egress operation immediately or after the programmed delay with no audible warning. - Momentary contact with warning beep Press the egress button momentarily.
-The keypad will beep for the programmed delay duration to warn that someone is preparing to exit the protected area before allowing the door to open. - Momentary contact with warning beep and alarm Press the egress button momentarily.
+- Momentary contact with no warning (default) Press the egress button momentarily for silent egress operation immediately or after the programmed delay with no audible warning. - Momentary contact with warning beep and alarm Press the egress button momentarily.
 The keypad will beep and activate the alarm output for the programmed delay duration to warn that someone is preparing to exit the protected area before allowing the door to open. - Hold contact with no warning Press and hold the egress button for the programmed delay duration until the door opens.
-This prevents accidental opening of the door. - If Hold contact with warning beep Press and hold the egress button for the programmed delay duration until the door opens.
-The keypad will beep during the delay to warn that someone is preparing to exit the protected area before allowing the door to open. - 16 Hold contact with warning beep and alarm output Press and hold the egress button for the programmed delay duration until the door opens.
+This prevents accidental opening of the door. - 15 Hold contact with warning beep Press and hold the egress button for the programmed delay duration until the door opens.
+The keypad will beep during the delay to warn that someone is preparing to exit the protected area before allowing the door to open. - 6 Hold contact with warning beep and alarm output Press and hold the egress button for the programmed delay duration until the door opens.
 The keypad will beep and activate the alarm output during the delay to warn that someone is preparing to exit the protected area before allowing the door to open.